-IAS 8.30 IAS 8.31 At the date of authorisation of these financial statements, several new, but not yet effective, Standards, amendments to existing Standards, and Interpretations have been published by the IASB.
-None of these Standards, amendments or Interpretations have been adopted early by the Group.
+IAS 8.30 IAS 8.31 At the date of authorisation of these financial statements, several new, but not yet effective, Standards and amendments to existing Standards, and Interpretations have been published by the IASB.
+None of these Standards or amendments to existing Standards have been adopted early by the Group.

 Management anticipates that all relevant pronouncements will be adopted for the first period beginning on or after the effective date of the pronouncement.
-New Standards, amendments and Interpretations neither adopted nor listed below have not been disclosed as they are not expected to have a material impact on the Group's financial statements.
+New Standards, amendments and Interpretations not adopted in the current year have not been disclosed as they are not expected to have a material impact on the Group's financial statements.